btrettel/plint/plint-todo.md

     - The case law suggests user input is a particular issue for this:
         - `(users!|callers!)`
         - `(inputs!|inputting|inputted|enters!|entering|entered|selects!|selecting|selected|selection|receives!|receiving|received)`
-- Doubled words like "the the". "and the" appeared in a recent application you worked on, too.
 - Add expectancy to JSON input file.
 Make plint list number of hours to allocate to searching based on the number of words in each claim.
 - `(fluidly connected|fluid connection)`
     - <http://www.intelproplaw.com/ip_forum/index.php?topic=31706.0>
         - > As I use it, fluidly connected means that fluid is able to flow from one component to another, but the two components need not be physically connected to one another.
 For instance, a vehicle radiator is fluidly connected to the engine cooling jacket, because coolant is able to flow from one to the other, but they are not physically connected.
     - I tend to view it as "the two points are connected by a fluid", not that there is flow from one point to another.
-- Do restriction analysis including dependent claims?
-List the additional elements in a different set, for example: "Elements common to claims 1 to 13" vs. "Elements common to claims 1 to 13 and their dependents", "Elements unique to claim 1" vs. "Elements unique to claim 1's dependents".
-    - Update README.md after adding this feature.
 - Make example outputs in the README file automatically generated.
 - Have option to print associated line numbers in claims.csv for each warning.
 - above, below, higher, lower, larger, smaller ==> if numerical, suggest less than or greater than
 - examples where "with" is okay: in accordance with, with respect to, associated with
 - option to output cleaned claims (without markings)
-- `(\bpercent|%)\sincrease/decrease` and `increase/decrease\sof\s\d*(\spercent|%)`: This is ambiguous.
-Is it multiplicative or additive?
 - Result effective variable (REV):
     - e.g.: may be varied, are varied
     - (may OR can OR are) ADJ2 (vary OR varied)